IBM/nodejs-express-app/README.md

 ibmcloud dev debug
 ```

-## Testing, Linting, and Code Coverage
+## Testing, linting, and code coverage

-### How To Run
+### Running tests and code coverage

-To run tests and code coverage, execute `npm run test`.
+To run tests and code coverage, run `npm run test`.
 A `coverage` folder will be created with code coverage results that can be reviewed for gaps.
 The code coverage thresholds are also defined in `package.json` under `nyc` and can be adjusted if needed.
-Also, the script `npm run fix` is available to automatically fix linting problems.
+Also, you can use the script `npm run fix` to automatically fix linting problems.

-### Pre-commit Hooks
+### Pre-commit hooks

-By default, a [Husky](https://github.com/typicode/husky) pre-commit hook is defined in `package.json` which runs linting, testing, and code coverage before the commit is made.
-Failures in any of these will prevent the changes from being committed.
-Review the results and fix problems or modify the thresholds to allow the commit to succeed.
+By default, a [Husky](https://github.com/typicode/husky) pre-commit hook is defined in `package.json`, which runs linting, testing, and code coverage before the commit is made.
+If either the linting, testing, or code coverage fails, the pre-commit hook prevents the changes from being committed.
+Review the results and fix the problems, or modify the thresholds to allow the commit to succeed.

-## Next Steps
+## Next steps
 * Learn more about augmenting your Node.js applications on IBM Cloud with the [Node Programming Guide](https://cloud.ibm.com/docs/node?topic=nodejs-getting-started).
 * Explore other [sample applications](https://cloud.ibm.com/developer/appservice/starter-kits) on IBM Cloud.